 An additional question concerns the future availability of state funding to support IRWM project implementation.
-The last water bond went before the voters in 2006; new bonds were proposed for 2010 and 2012, but ultimately were not placed on the statewide ballot.
-Moreover, there is no guarantee that the voters will approve the next water bond to be submitted for their approval.
+The most recent bond to allocate IRWM funding was The Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Proposition 1), which authorizes \$510 million in IRWM funding.
+As of this writing, no bonds currently being considered allocate funding for IRWM.
+Even if funding for IRWM is included in a future water bond, there is no guarantee that the voters will approve the next water bond.
 Just as they are discussing potential funding alternatives for program management and grant administration, the RAC and RWMG periodically consider different funding sources to support project implementation.